Vicci Blog

 Whether you're wearing designer sunglasses or prescription glasses with coating, taking proper care of your lenses is the best way to avoid scratches in the first place.
 Here are some effective habits to adopt:

-• Use the right cloth: Always clean your lenses with a microfiber cloth.
-Avoid paper towels, tissues, or clothing—they can scratch the surface.
+Use the right cloth: Always clean your glasses with a microfiber cloth.
+Avoid paper towels, tissues, or clothing, they can scratch the surface.

 Adopting these care habits can save you from frequent lens replacements and preserve the clarity of your vision.
 If you’re ready to replace scratched lenses, Vicci makes it easy to preview your next pair.
 Try our virtual try-on tool to see how new frames will look before buying.